bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 <br>
 ###### General
-Since its release in 1979, Modbus has become one of the most widely used protocols in the industrial context, which can be traced back to its simplicity.
+Since its release in 1979, Modbus has become one of the most widely used protocols in the industrial context, which can be traced back to its simplicity and high communication efficiency.
 To facilitate communication, Modbus enables multiple devices connected in an Ethernet network or to the same cable to swap messages.
-A serial interface can be used as the wiring type, Modbus supports here RS232 and RS485.
+A serial interface can be used as the wiring type, Modbus supports here RS232, RS422 and RS485.
 Within the [OSI model](https://en.wikipedia.org/wiki/OSI_model) Modbus is classified as an application layer protocol.
 <br>
 ###### Architecture